Update methods¶

 this approach will also minimize the possibility of merge conflicts, as long

 as no other party in your CI will modify this file.
+Helm parameters in this

 A note on the application's target revision